Micro-macro Parareal, from ODEs to SDEs and back again: Introduction

 \section{Introduction}

-Parallel-in-time methods aim to pararallelise the time-simulation of a time-varying system (more specifically, initial-value problems of the form $dU/dt = f(U,t)$ with $U(0) = U_0$ on a time interval $[0, \, T$) by parallelising over the time domain, divided in $N$ subintervals of length $\Delta t = T/N$.
-One particular method is Parareal, first proposed in \cite{lions_resolution_2001_AMS}.
-In Parareal, a fine solver $\mathcal F$ (accurate but requiring long wall-clock time) is applied on small chuncks of the time domain in parallel, and a coarse solver $\mathcal C$ (fast and with reduced accuracy) is applied sequentially over the full time domain.
-The Parareal iterates $U^k_n$ at time index $n \geq 0$ and iteration number $k \geq 0$ can be written as
+Parallel-in-time methods aim to pararallelise the time-simulation of initial-value problems over the time domain.
+In the Parareal algorithm, first proposed by \mycite{lions_resolution_2001_AMS}, a fine time-propagator (accurate but with long wall-clock time) is applied on small chuncks of the time domain in parallel.
+A correction is provided by a coarse time-propagator (fast but with reduced accuracy), that is applied sequentially over the complete time domain.

-where $U^k_n$ is the approximation of the state $u_n$ at time index $n$ in the $k$-th iteration.
-Note that the last term with $\mathcal C$ in \eqref{classical_Parareal} (with minus sign) does not need to be actually computed in each iteration, it can be recycled from the previous iteration.
-Also note the finite-termination property, namely that $U^k_n = U_n$ for $k \geq n$ (see Remark 4.7 in \cite{gander_analysis_2007}) where the reference solution $U_n$ is given by a sequential application of $n$ times the fine propagator: $U_n = \mathcal F( \mathcal F (\hdots \mathcal F (U_0)) )$.

-In micro-macro Parareal \cite{Legoll2013}, the coarse propagator does not act on the original state variable $U$ (micro state), but instead on a reduced version $\rho$ (macro state).
-These micro and macro states can be coupled as follows.
-The restriction operator $\mathcal R$ extracts macro information from a micro state $\mathcal R: U \rightarrow \rho$.
-The lifting operator $\mathcal L$, on the other hand, provides a unique micro state $U$, consistent with a given macro state $\rho$, that is, $\mathcal{L}: \rho \rightarrow U$ such that $\mathcal R(U) = \rho$.
-In \cite{blouza_parallel_2010}, the following algorithm was proposed (see also \cite[Equation 3.21]{Legoll2013}):

-Depending on the context, however, the lifting operator may involve costly computations.
-In that case, and if prior information on the desired micro state is available, a matching operator can be used instead.
-The matching operator $\mathcal M$ outputs a micro state $U$ consistent with a given macro state $\rho$, based on prior information on the micro state $\hat U$, that is, $\mathcal M: (\rho, \hat U) \rightarrow U$ such that $\mathcal R(U) = \rho$.
-The micro-macro Parareal algorithm from \cite[Algorithm 2]{Legoll2013} uses these operators as follows: